muxinc/mux-node-sdk/README.md

 See the [Mux-Node docs](https://muxinc.github.io/mux-node-sdk)

 ## Installation

 ```
 npm install @mux/mux-node --save
 ```

 or

 ```
 yarn add @mux/mux-node
 ```

-## Releases
-The latest **stable** release is `2.0.0`

-Please keep in mind that master contains edge, so at any point it may be out of sync with what's in the latest stable release.
-Please consult the [releases](https://github.com/muxinc/mux-node-sdk/releases) page for both stable releases and release candidates.

 ## Usage

 To start, you will need a Mux access token and secret for your Mux environment.
 For more information on where to get an access token, visit the Mux Getting Started guide https://docs.mux.com/docs